Things to Do In Dallas This Summer — A Local's Guide to the City

 Drop by CAMP for a 45-minute masterclass at the Signature Schmutz Slime Bar.
 Make goo with the best of them on select Thursdays and Fridays this summer.
 (Tickets are $50 a child and free for adults.)

-Go under the sea with Dallas Theater Center‘s The Little Mermaid in a musical production that was “uniquely created for the people of Dallas, with the people of Dallas, and by the people of Dallas.”
+Go under the sea with Dallas Theater Center‘s The Little Mermaid in a musical production that has been “uniquely created for the people of Dallas, with the people of Dallas, and by the people of Dallas.”
 Shows run from July 12 to August 4, 2024.

-Take your under-5 littles on a free “Stroller Tour” of the latest and greatest at the Dallas Contemporary, which take place on select second Wednesdays of the month.
+Take your under-5 littles on a free “Stroller Tour” of the latest and greatest at the Dallas Contemporary.
+The free public tours take place on select second Wednesdays of the month.

 Oak Cliff’s Teatro Dallas will present Jorge Cogollo’s family-friendly musical Entre Páginas, about a young girl on a journey to discover the final page of her story.
 Shows (presented in Spanish with an English synopsis) take place on Saturdays and Sundays from June 22 to 30 for $25 a ticket.